taurus-org/taurus/doc/source/users/getting_started/running_server.rst

 .. note::

-    You should only read this chapter if you are if you have Tango <= 7.2.6 without all patches applied.
+    You should only read this chapter if you have Tango <= 7.2.6 without all patches applied.
 If you do, please follow in instructions from :ref:`sardana-getting-started-running-server` instead.